danschultz/svg-js/README.markdown

 * `cake compile`.
 Compile the source to the default `lib` folder.
 * `cake --output bin/svg.js compile`.
 Compile source to `bin/svg.js`.
 * `cake --watch compile`.
 Compile whenever a source file changes.

+## Documentation
+Documentation can be generated using the `cake doc` task.
+This task requires [Codo](https://github.com/netzpirat/codo).